idmcalculus/hng-dauntless-task1/README.md

 ## About this Project
 This is a team project for Team Dauntless.
 It's still very much in development stage.
 The project proposal will be available soon.
+## Use these hardcoded login details to test the sign-in feature.
+The sign-up feature is currently not functional.
+Test the user validation by using made up login details

+USERNAME: username1, username2.
+PASSWORD: password1, password2.

 ## How to Contribute to this Projects
 Please to contribute to this project you must strictly adhere to the following rules: